Liz J. Patterson: Career

-Official portraits of Liz J. Patterson.

 Early in her career, Johnston worked in Washington, D.C. for the Peace Corps and the Office of Economic Opportunity during the administration of President Lyndon B. Johnson.
 Patterson also worked as the South Carolina director of the Head Start Program and as an assistant to Congressman James R. Mann.

 She returned to live in Spartanburg County, where she was elected to the County Council, serving from 1975 to 1976.
 In 1978 she was elected to the South Carolina State Senate, serving from 1979 to 1986.
 She was the second woman in the South Carolina Senate, after Mary Gordon Ellis.

 In 1986 Patterson was elected to the U.S. House of Representatives from South Carolina's 4th congressional district in 1986, succeeding Carroll A. Campbell Jr., who had given up the seat to make a successful run for governor of South Carolina.
 She narrowly defeated Bill Workman, the mayor of Greenville, despite Campbell's presence at the top of the Republican ticket.
-Patterson was the first woman elected to Congress from South Carolina in her own right; the previous three, Elizabeth Hawley Gasque, Willa L. Fulmer, and Corinne Boyd Riley, had been elected in special elections after their husbands had died in office.
+Patterson was the first woman elected to Congress from South Carolina in her own right; the previous three, Elizabeth Hawley Gasque, Willa L. Fulmer, and Corinne Boyd Riley, had been elected in special elections after their husbands died in office.
 She served on the House committees on Banking and Veterans Affairs, as well as the Select Committee on Hunger.

 Bill Workman's father, W. D. Workman Jr., a journalist and author, had been her father's Republican opponent in the 1962 general election, when Johnston won his last term in the U.S. Senate.